screeps/docs/source/contributed/earlyEnergyManagement.md

 A key concept for increasing creep efficiency is division of labor: splitting a complex task into smaller tasks distributed to multiple specialized creeps.

 Imgine you are using generic worker creeps with bodys of equal WORK / CARRY / MOVE parts.
-* Think about it: a creep mining a source is using it's WORK body parts, but is not using it's CARRY or MOVE parts at all.
-But when this creep filled all it's CARRY parts and traveling to the storage to store that energy, it will not use it's very expensive WORK parts at all.
+* A creep mining a source is using it's WORK body parts every time it harvests the source, but it is not using it's CARRY or MOVE parts at all.
+    When this creep filled all it's CARRY parts with energy and traveling to the storage to store that energy, it will not use it's very expensive WORK parts at all.
 * The far more efficient setup is to split these two tasks to dedicated creeps.
-One harvesting the energy (it will have little or no CARRY / MOVE parts) and one carrying the energy to the storage (with little or no WORK parts).
+One harvesting the energy (it will have little or no CARRY / MOVE parts) and one creep carrying the energy to the storage (with little or no WORK parts).

-### Where to get energy
-Sources
-The two flavors of local mining

-### A word on sources:
+### A word on Sources:
-* [`Sources`](http://docs.screeps.com/api/#Source) come in various sizes.
+* [`Sources`](http://docs.screeps.com/api/#Source) come in various sizes and number.

-TODO: why do they vary: SK, reserving, owned rooms
+* You can find sources in rooms with a controller or Source Keeper protected rooms.
+* Sources in unowned rooms hold 1500 energy.
+A room with a controller an have one or two sources.
+* Sources in owned or reserved rooms hold 2000 energy.
+* Sources in Source Keeper rooms hold 3000 energy.
+Source Keeper rooms have three sources.

+### How to get all possible energy out of a Source:
-* Sources will regenerate every few hundred ticks after the first harvest action.
+* Sources will regenerate every three hundred ticks.
-* A source will generate the greatest amount of energy, when it is harvested for the first time instantly after regenerating.
+* A source will generate the greatest amount of energy, when it is harvested instantly after regenerating.
+The regeneration timer will start again after the first harvest action.
-* You will need to harvest all energy the source provides before it regenerates again.
+* You will need to harvest all energy the source provides before it regenerates again, or any remaining energy will be lost.

-### Storage Structure
-The most basic requirement for proper energy management is the [`storage`](http://docs.screeps.com/api/#StructureStorage) structure.
-* It will store excess energy for you.
-* The storage is the place where all harvested energy will go.
-* The storage structure is not available below [`RCL`](http://docs.screeps.com/control.html#Room-Controller-Level) 4.
-* You need to check for the presence of the storage (`Game.rooms['roomName'].storage`) and provide alternative logic for energy mangement in that case.

 ### Container Mining
-Container Mining is a key feature used to harvest the greatest amount of energy from a source.
+Container Mining is a very efficient way to harvest sources.
 The idea works as follows:

 * A dedicated Miner creep is used to harvest the source.
 * The Miner will not move away from the source during its lifetime.
-* A [`container`](http://docs.screeps.com/api/#StructureContainer) is placed at the Miners position.
+* A [`container`](http://docs.screeps.com/api/#StructureContainer) is placed next to the source.
 The Miner will stand on top of the container.
-All energy the Miner creep harvests (and his carry parts cannot hold) will be dropped in the container automatically.
+All energy the Miner harvests (and his carry parts cannot hold) will be dropped in the container automatically.
-* The Miner creep implies a carrier creep, because we don't want the container to overflow.
-The only job of the carrier is to carry energy from the container to the storage structure.
+* The Miner will need the help of a carrier creep, because we don't want the container to overflow.
+* The only job of the carrier is to carry energy from the container to the storage structure.
+* Keep in mind, that containers will need to be repaired regularly.

+### Local Mining
+* Local mining is mining in a room you control.
+* Sources in your rooms will hold 2000 Energy.
+* Once you can build Links, you might want to consider substituting your carriers with links.
+* When using links, your miner will need to store harvested energy in the link.
+* You might not need the container any more.

 ### Remote Mining
 This miner & carrier setup can also be used to harvest sources in neighboring unclaimed rooms.
 Energy from those sources will have to be carried back to the storage structure.
-* Harvesting additional remote sources will dramatically increase the amount of energy harvested by your AI.
+* Harvesting additional remote sources will drasticly increase the amount of energy harvested by your bot.
-* This is an area of the game with a lot of optimizing and automation potential and we will only provide a few pointers for you to consider:
+* This is an area of the game with a lot of optimizing and automation potential and I will only provide a few pointers for you to consider:

     * Someone needs to build and maintain the container in the remote room.
     * Roads need to be built and maintained.